Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 2. A prepaid card where you have to charge your card in advance.

 Most people prefer to use a plan because it is much easier.
-Having a plan means that you will always be able to use your phone.
+Having a plan means you will always be able to use your phone.
 On the contrary, if you use a prepaid card and forget to charge your card, you may not use your phone.

 Which mobile phone network?